 < 8,0 × 10-8 |

-The parameter SafetyErrorIntervalLimit affects the PFH/PFD of only the safety communication channel.
-There is no effect on the PFH/PFD-values of the devices the SafetyProviders and SafetyConsumers are running on.
-The requirements for the implementation of these nodes are specified in the IEC 61508.
+The parameter SafetyErrorIntervalLimit affects either the PFH or the PFD, or both of only the safety communication channel.
+There is no effect on the PFH and PFD values of the components the SafetyProviders and SafetyConsumers are running on.
+The requirements for the implementation of these components are specified in the IEC 61508 series.

 [RQ9.3] According to IEC 61508-2, the suppliers of equipment implementing an implementation of this document shall provide a safety manual.
 The instructions, information and parameters of Table 40 shall be included in that safety manual unless they are not relevant for a specific device.